jhedstrom/drupalextension/STEPS.md

 @Then I (should )see the :link in the :rowText row</code></summary>

 <br/>
-Attempts to find a link in a table row containing giving text.
-This is for
+Attempts to find a link in a table row containing giving text
 <br/><br/>

 ```gherkin